gsantiago/pipefy-test/README.md

 > NOTE: I only use this particular code style for my own projects.
 If a company's project has a different code style, I respect and follow the project's code style because I believe that the project and the team is above my personal preferences.

-Here's a code sample, without dirties like semicolons and trailing commas:
+Here's a code sample, without dirt like semicolons and trailing commas:

 <p align="center">
   <img src="./code-sample.png" />